openkruise/kruise/README.md

 Please see [documents](./docs/README.md) for more technical information.

-A [tutorial](./docs/tutorial/README.md) is provided to demonstrate how to use the workload controllers.
+Several [tutorials](./docs/tutorial/README.md) are provided to demonstrate how to use the workload controllers.

 ## Getting started